 10. Sam Houston State University

 Sam Houston State University’s College of Criminal Justice offers a Bachelor of Arts (BA) or a Bachelor of Science (BS) degree program in Criminal Justice that is recognized among the oldest and most preeminent accelerated CSI degrees.
-Both of the accelerated CSI degrees offered by SHSU are available through the school’s online division.
+Both of the accelerated CSI degree programs offered by SHSU are available through the school’s online division.
 Students enrolled Sam Houston State University’s CSI degree programs have the option of completing an internship for course credit during their senior year at SHSU.
 Students graduate ready for careers as police or probation officers, fire inspectors, or social workers, to name a few.

 Sam Houston State University (SHSU) was founded in 1879 as a teacher’s training institute called the San Houston Normal Institute.
 Sam Houston State University is recognized as the third oldest public institution of higher education in the Lone Star State.
 Sam Houston State University serves more than 21,100 students as a member school of the Texas State University System.